CEGEP: Creation

 CEGEPs network was created in 1967 under the responsibility of the first Minister of Education Paul Gérin-Lajoie, the Father of CEGEPs.
 The legislation was proposed following the Parent Report's recommendation criticising the difficult and discriminatory access to higher education and the under-schooling of French-Canadians.
-Before the reform, 2-3 more years were necessary for French-Canadians to attain university than for English-Canadians.
+Before the reform, 2–3 more years were necessary for French-Canadians to attain university than for English-Canadians.
 Moreover, urban residents had far greater chance to receive post-secondary education than people living in rural area, at the time post-secondary education was divided into numerous parallel schools, such as nursing school, normal schools, classical colleges, etc.

 CEGEPs were henceforth created in order to harmonise the education system in Quebec.
-One of the innovations of CEGEPs was the integration of pre-university and vocational programs within the same institution, which was merged from existing schools, and which would be implemented throughout the province.
+One of the innovations of CEGEPs was the integration of professional and academic programs within the same institution, which was merged from existing schools, and which would be implemented throughout the province.
 This transitory phase between high school and university, or between high school and the job market, also improves access to university or the job market.

 The first 12 CEGEPs opened in September 1967 are (in alphabetical order):